-The Writer's Hotel Sara Patton Writing Stipends
+The Writer's Hotel 2019 Sara Patton Writing Stipends

-Congratulations to The Writer's Hotel 2018 Sara Patton Stipend recipients!
+Congratulations to The Writer's Hotel 2019 Sara Patton Stipend recipients!

-lUCAS HANFT, 2018 SARA PATTON FICTION STIPEND RECIPIENT
+CHristopher santiago, 2019 SARA PATTON FICTION STIPEND RECIPIENT

-DEBRA l.
-WINEGARTEN, 2018 SARA PATTON NONFICTION STIPEND RECIPIENT
+Jody K. Ulate, 2019 SARA PATTON NONFICTION STIPEND RECIPIENT

+2018 Sara Patton Stipend recipients: Lucas Hanft (Fiction), Sarah T. Jewell (Poetry) and Debra L. Winegarten (Nonfiction).
 2017 Sara Patton Stipend recipients: Lyndsie Manusos (Fiction), Claudia M. Wilson (Poetry) and Christine Kalafus (Nonfiction).
 2016 Sara Patton Stipend recipients: Jillian Brenner (Fiction), Deborah Mouton (Poetry) and Mai Lauren Hoang (Nonfiction).
 2015 Sara Patton Stipend recipients: Lisa Shatto Glasgow (Fiction), Erin Adair Hodges (Poetry) and Melissa Wiley (Nonfiction).